Here’s to Life!

 Here’s to Walter’s Roses

 Walter’s neighbor in the garden lets his hedge grow unchecked.
 It pushes over Walter’s fence and spreads into the side of the garden where he has his roses, affecting their growth.
-It did not bother me really until this year when I noticed that the new rose Walter got from Brenda – a very dear friend of Walter’s and mine – has not been faring well where I chose to replant it — close to the hedge, of course, where the roses were in the shade much of the day.
+This year, I noticed that the new rose Walter got from Brenda—a very dear friend of Walter’s and mine—has not been faring well where I chose to replant it, close to the hedge, of course, where the roses were in the shade much of the day.
+The hedge, with its unchecked growth, was not only a nuisance but also a threat to the beauty and health of Walter’s beloved roses.
 Walter sees the problem but wouldn’t lift a finger to solve the issue, so one sunny day this week, I took out the chainsaw and trimmed the hedge – rather radically.
-It took me a good one hour to finish the job, but it was worth the hard work – suddenly, there was light.
+It took me about an hour to finish the job, but it was worth the hard work – suddenly, there was light.
 Let the roses live!
 A reason to celebrate.
 Here’s to Life!
+I felt a deep sense of accomplishment and fulfillment after seeing the roses bask in the sunlight.

 That should make me sleep like a log that night.
 No way.
 Muscle pains, you know.
 I was no longer used to hard work.
-Blame my long stint at home where I have my gardener, Nognog.
+Blame my long stint at home, where I have my gardener, Nognog.
 Here in Vienna, I am Nognog.
 It was close to midnight when I drifted off.
-I had a bad dream: the neighbor chasing me with a chainsaw, and Walter was watching only – as in waking moments, not lifting a finger to stop his neighbor.
+I had a bad dream: the neighbor chasing me with a chainsaw, and Walter was watching, just as he did in waking moments, not lifting a finger to stop his neighbor.
+In the dream, I felt the weight of Walter’s disappointment and the neighbor’s anger, which served as a stark reminder of my failure to act sooner.
 Panic woke me up.

-I did not fall back into sleep until almost 4 am, but it felt like I was not sleeping.
+I did not fall back asleep until almost 4 a.m., but it felt like I wasn’t sleeping.
 I was anxious.
-I didn’t know why so I stood up and checked out what FB had got for me at 5 in the morning.
+I didn’t know why, so I stood up and checked out what FB had got for me at 5 in the morning.
 “Goodbye, Tatay.
-Will miss you “was the first post I saw.
+Will miss you” was the first post I saw.
 Goose pimples in my arms.
 It was the daughter of a good friend posting.
 I didn’t know her father, but her mom is a dear friend.
 My poor friend is in constant sorrow!
-He died at 1:30 am, the 19th of June.
+He died at 1:30 a.m. on the 19th of June.

 Here’s to the 18th of June

 The 19th of June?
 Shit!
 I just realized that I did not greet Heinz on his birthday.
 That was yesterday, the 18th.
 Heinz is one of the two German friends I have who are so dear to me.
 So precious that I often forget to greet them on special occasions like birthdays.
-It was not the first time that I failed to do so, but the thing is, I promised myself that starting this year, I’ll be good at remembering birthdays, Heinz’s and Han’s especially.
+It was not the first time I had failed to do so.
+Still, the thing is, I had promised myself that starting this year, I would be better at remembering birthdays, especially those of Heinz and Hans.
 Our friendship hits 40th this year.
 So how could I break that promise?
 It was not deliberate; it was just that it slipped my mind.
 I know I am old, and that should be a good excuse, and yet there I was, at 5 in the morning, suffering from guilt-fueled pain.

 Here’s to the New Girl in Class

-She didn’t talk much about her failed marriage, her falling in love with another guy after her legal husband left her, and then with the last one with whom she had two or three kids – one of whom calls me Ninong by my being a sponsor to her wedding, albeit in absentia.
-I was not sure if my friend and her new lover got married, but what I knew was that the union had not been so blessed as my friend expected and hoped it to be.
-She had been a good wife, a battered wife who did not say anything nasty about him – even when he left her to settle in his hometown, where it was not easy to reach him.
+She didn’t talk much about her failed marriage, her falling in love with another man after her legal husband left her, and then with the last one with whom she had two or three children, one of whom calls me Ninong (Godfather) because I was a sponsor at her wedding, albeit in absentia.
+I was unsure if my friend and her new lover had gotten married, but what I knew was that the union had not been as blessed as my friend had expected and hoped it would be.
+She had been a good wife, a battered wife who did not say anything nasty about him—even when he left her to settle in his hometown, where it was not easy to reach him.
 When friends would ask how her husband was doing, she would shrug her shoulders.
 My friends understood.

 I do miss her, my classmate, kumare, and my friend.
-I liked her then, and l feel the same till now.
+I liked her then, and I feel the same till now.
 I wish I were home when she celebrated her 70th last May to say to her Here’s to Life.
-And now I hope I could be back to be by her side, together with our other friends-classmates-barkadas, to comfort her, to tell her that she will be alright.
+And now I hope I can be back to be by her side, together with our other friends, classmates, barkadas, to comfort her, to tell her that she will be alright.

-I feel very sorry for her, a feeling I cannot share for this neighbor who lets his hedge grow wild, but how would I describe what I felt failing to greet Heinz on his birthday this year?
-Angry at myself — because I made a promise I broke so quickly.
-Not that I am good at keeping promises, but I thought I made a promise that I would change for the better and that this time would be the best to start.
+I feel very sorry for her, a feeling I cannot share for this neighbor who lets his hedge grow wild.
+But how would I describe what I felt when I failed to greet Heinz on his birthday this year?
+Angry at myself because I made a promise I broke so quickly.
+Although I’m not always good at keeping promises, I’ve made a commitment to change for the better, and this time seems like the best opportunity to start.

 Here’s to 40 Years of Friendship

-Too early to call him on the phone, I sent him a message instead where I apologized for failing to greet him on his birthday and that I would make up for it by inviting him and his wife to dinner.
+Too early to call him on the phone, I sent him a message instead, apologizing for failing to greet him on his birthday and promising to make up for it by inviting him and his wife to dinner.
 I will also bake a cheesecake for him.
-That was at 5 in the morning, just shortly after I wrote a note of condolence to my friend back home – albeit through her daughter.
-My friend has a Facebook account but does not have a computer and does not have a phone to access social media.
-Her daughter, who calls me Ninong, has one.
+That was at 5 in the morning, just shortly after I wrote a note of condolence to my friend back home, albeit through her daughter.
+My friend has a Facebook account, but does not have a computer or a phone to access social media.
+Her daughter, who calls me Ninong, has one as well.

 I met Heinz in the Philippines in 1978.
 He was with Hans and some of their German colleagues.
 I learned the language then, and speaking to them in my staccato German helped me with my Der, Die, Das.
-When their vacation was over and they returned home, I kept in touch with them, especially with Hans and Heinz, whose friendship I treasure so much to this day since that one summer day we met in Manila.
-Their respective families have all been kind to me, welcomed me to their homes with open arms, and gave me the same beautiful treatment they gave their other guests.
-Soon their parents became Papa and Mama to me.
+When their vacation was over and they returned home, I kept in touch with them, especially with Hans and Heinz, whose friendship I treasure to this day, since that one summer day we met in Manila.
+Their respective families have all been kind to me, welcoming me into their homes with open arms and treating me with the same beautiful hospitality they extend to their other guests.
+Soon, their parents became Papa and Mama to me.
 I grew pensive each time I thought of Hans’s parents, who have gone ahead of us for a long while now.
 The same goes for Heinz’s father.
 He, too, is gone.
-Heinz’s mom is currently staying in a home for the aged, and times are many when she does not recognize Heinz when he comes to visit.
-I get misty when I think of them but always manage a smile when I think of the many happy times I spent with them.
+Heinz’s mom is currently staying in a nursing home, and there are many times when she does not recognize Heinz when he comes to visit.
+I get misty-eyed when I think of them, but I always manage a smile when I recall the many happy times I spent with them.
 They made my stay in Europe beautiful.
-And my friendship with Heinz and Hans, a treasure.
+And my friendship with Heinz and Hans is a treasure.

 Prost to you, Heinz, on your birthday.
 Here’s to you and Hans.
 Here’s to 40 years of friendship!
 FRIENDS FOREVER!